 - Adopt an electronic reporting tool with anonymous reporting capability to ensure that anyone can report misconduct at any time.

 Step 5.
 Investigation:

 - A District coordinator, will be established to oversee all reports and investigations.
 The District coordinator will review every report received to ensure that best practices are being followed with regards to investigation.

 - Any report that identifies a student or students as possible victims will warrant a third-party investigation process led by professionals to remove all bias and ensure a thorough and fair investigation.

 Step 6.
 Response:

-Protocols have been established for how the district will communicate with families and communites in the event of an incident to ensure transparency, yet maintain privacy as required.
+Identify or establish protocols for how the district will communicate with families and communities in the event of an incident to ensure transparency, yet maintain privacy as required.

 - All School Adults shall be disciplined up to and including termination and/or legal action, for noncompliance with the District policy on safe and appropriate boundaries.